 Crucial Research For Selecting An Expert Witness

-In particular, the personal injury lawyer has a big responsibility to ensure that their expert has a flawless record within their field of expertise with no issues affecting their licensing or punishment by the licensing board.
-Hiring the wrong expert only serves further to disparage the already shady reputations of many trial lawyers.
+In particular, the personal injury lawyer is responsible for ensuring that their expert has a flawless record within their field of expertise with no issues affecting their licensing or punishment by the licensing board.
+Hiring the wrong expert only further disparages many trial lawyers’ already shady reputations.
 Hiring the right expert helps the injured plaintiff and their case in chief shine.

 There are questions the legal advocate should ask any expert witness they plan to use in a civil lawsuit, including:

 - How long have they held a license in their specialty or field?

 - Have they published any peer-review articles or papers?

 - How many times have they testified in a personal injury lawsuit?